m3o/m3o/services/ai/README.md

-Powered by OpenAI
+Leverage the power of AI

 # Ai Service

-Provides easy use of OpenAI endpoints for text completion, hate speech moderation, content generation and much more.
+Chat with OpenAI's GPT model, use it for moderation and much more.
+The AI service provides easy use of OpenAI endpoints for text completion, hate speech moderation, content generation and ChatGPT prompting.

-Limits to 1000 tokens per request.